KatanaCode/katana_stamp/README.md

 This gem is used internally by Katana Code.
 Feel free to fork it and modify for your own organisation.

+Read [the documentation](http://rubydoc.info/gems/katana_stamp) for more information on what's going on under the hood.

 ## Usage:

     $ katana_stamp